tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 The recipient will create the receiving HPKE context by invoking SetupBaseR() (Section 5.1.1 of {{RFC9180}}) with "skR", "enc" (output of base64url decoded 'ek'), and "info" (empty string).
 This yields the context "rctxt".
 The receiver then decrypts "ct" by invoking the Open() method on "rctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding "pt" or an error on failure.

 The Open function will, if successful, decrypts "ct".
-When decrypted, the result will be either the CEK (when Key Encryption mode is used), or the content (if Integrated Encryption mode is used).
+When decrypted, the result will be either the CEK (when Key Encryption mode is used), or the content (if Direct Encryption mode is used).
 The CEK is the symmetric key used to decrypt the ciphertext.

 ## Encapsulated JSON Web Keys {#EK}